If you buy products through the links on this page, we may earn a commission. Learn more about our process.

 Savage CBD’s full-spectrum CBD cartridges cost $0.08 per mg of CBD, which is well below the market average.
 You can get even bigger savings ($0.07 per mg) by buying a bundle with two cartridges.

-These tests are done by an independent laboratory and confirm that the CBD juice or any other CBD product you’re looking to purchase actually contains as much CBD as advertised.
+These tests are done by an independent laboratory to confirm that the CBD juice or any other CBD product you’re looking to purchase contains the right amount and type of CBD.
 The tests can also look for the presence of pesticides and other contaminants.

 Since CBD is derived from hemp, the way the plants are grown will have a big impact on the quality of the final CBD product.
 That’s why you should look for CBD companies that clearly state where and how their hemp is grown.